JetBrains-Research/KotlinMemoryModelResearch/design/atomicity.md

 The compiler also can benefit from the explicit atomicity annotations.
-With most of the variables being non-concurrently accessed, as mentioned above, and with a very relaxed set of guarantees for such variables, the compiler has more freedom to optimize accesses to plain variables.
+With most of the variables being non-concurrently accessed, and with a very relaxed set of guarantees for such variables, the compiler has more freedom to optimize accesses to plain variables.

 The example with the array of value classes from the Valhalla docs (see above)